 Cornwall has strong roots in British American Football.
 There have been a number of teams in the County over the years including the Duchy Destroyers, Mounts Bay Buccaneers, Great Western Oilers and St. Austell Seahawks.
 They have made a significant mark on the national football scene and the Cornish Sharks is continuing that proud tradition.

 The county is fast becoming a hothouse for nurturing raw talent with the establishment of the Cornish Sharks Academy of American Football and has received national recognition for the work taking place in the county.
 Coach Smallworth explains “I moved to Cornwall several years ago for health reasons, believing that I had probably turned my back on American Football for a quieter life.
 However, over the years I was delighted to discover such a passion for the game existed here in Cornwall and that there were enough driven souls to work with to establish a successful team.
 That vision became reality and now the dream of a Youth Academy has finally come true and I am always blown away by the enormous talent that exists in Cornwall.
 Youngsters here love sport and their families are supportive, as they need to be, because of the remoteness of our location it takes support at all levels to ensure teams can compete.

 “Several years on I am so much better now than I was when I first moved here, but I would never move from this County that has welcomed me with open hearts as I believe there is something very special here and I want to do my bit to give youngsters the opportunities to play this great game to whatever level they choose.”

-Coach Smallworth has played and coached American Football for nearly 50 years.
+Coach Smallworth has played and coached American Football for over 50 years.
 This is a gallery of photos of some of Coach Smallworth’s most memorable games spanning his long career.
 Look carefully and you might spot some faces you remember……